Synods of Antioch

 Beginning with three synods convened between 264 and 269 in the matter of Paul of Samosata, more than thirty councils were held in Antioch in ancient times.
 Most of these dealt with phases of the Arian and of the Christological controversies.
 For example, the Catholic Encyclopedia article on Paul of Samosata states:

 The most celebrated convened in the summer of 341 at the dedication of the Domus Aurea, and is therefore called in encaeniis or dedication council.
 Nearly a hundred Eastern bishops were present, but the bishop of Rome was not represented.
 The emperor Constantius II attended in person.

 The Synods of Antioch in 264-269

+The first Synod of Antioch, which took place between 264 and 269, was one of the early significant ecclesiastical councils in the Christian Church.
+This synod was primarily convened to address the teachings of Paul of Samosata, who was the Bishop of Antioch.

+Paul of Samosata had introduced a doctrine that was considered heretical by the mainstream Church, particularly concerning the nature of Christ and the Holy Trinity.
+His teachings were seen as a form of Monarchianism, which emphasized the indivisibility of God at the expense of the distinct persons of the Trinity.

+The synod ultimately condemned Paul’s teachings and deposed him from his position as Bishop.
+It is also noted that the council rejected the term homoousios—meaning “of the same substance”—but this was in the specific context of Paul’s usage, which implied a division of substance between the Father and the Son, rather than the orthodox interpretation of the Trinity as three distinct persons of one substance.

+This synod was significant as it set a precedent for the Church’s handling of heresy and laid the groundwork for future ecumenical councils, which would further define Christian doctrine, such as the First Council of Nicaea in 325.